noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 In my room, which I’ve grown accustomed to staying in, I close the book I’ve been reading and exhales.
-What I had in hand was the “Eating Tour in its Entirety Guide: Symphonia Kindom”.
+What I had in hand was the “Eating Tour in its Entirety Guide: Symphonia Kingdom”.
 As for my impressions after reading it...
 I want to eat dragon meat.
 I remember the taste of the dragon meat that was served at the barbecue hosted by Kuro, and it was really delicious.
 I’m sure it’s partly due to Ein-san’s skill as a cook, but it was soft, rich and satisfying,